- Food and Cooking

 I must admit I was a little slow to find out about these, (no pun intended) but I bought one last month and have been so impressed.
 So I'll start by explaining why I love it so much and how it could improve your life.

 A Crock Pot is a slow cooker that plugs into a normal wall socket.
 You put your food in, whether it be ingredients for a casserole, a whole chicken or hundreds of other meal ideas.
-Now this is where the magic part really comes into play.
+Now, this is where the magic part really comes into play.
 You could never safely put a chicken in the oven, or leave a pot bubbling on the stove and go out for the day.
-However with a Crock Pot you can do just this.
+However, with a Crock Pot, you can do just this.
 You can vary the cooking temperatures from low, high or warm.
 Just add your ingredients with some water or stock and safely leave the house without worrying.
 You will come home to find that because your meat has been slow cooked it will be so tender, succulent and moist and fall off the bone.
-The veg however do not seem to go mushy.
+The veg, however, does not seem to go mushy.

 Although there are hundreds of different types of food and recipes that you can cook in your Crock Pot slow cooker, I am finding it especially useful for this time of year.
 As the weather is getting colder, they really are the best for making warming hearty meals such as stews, casseroles and pot roasts.